 Step 7: Complete the notary acknowledgment

 After completing the steps mentioned above, complete the notarization with a seal and official signature.
-Even though the use of seals is optional in some states, some states have prescribed a format of the seal that should be used.
-The notary seal must contain their name as is in their certificate of appointment and must have the words “Notary Public” and their State’s name.
+Even though the use of seals is optional in some states, some states have prescribed the format of the seal that should be used.
+The notary seal must contain their name as is in their certificate of appointment and must have the words “Notary Public” and their state’s name.

-NOTE: When affixing the seal, it should be placed near, but not over, the notary’s signature, and the notary must include the date on which their commission expires, unless the date already appears on the stamp.
+When affixing the seal, it should be placed near, but not over, the notary’s signature and the notary must include the date on which their commission expires, unless the date already appears on the stamp.

 How to Fill a Notary Acknowledgement Form

-Notarization has a legal impact on signed documents as it converts a private document to a public instrument.
-Notarization also acts as a strong proof of a document’s authenticity and renders the document admissible in court as tangible evidence once it has been notarized.
-However, some basic requirements must be fulfilled when filling in the notary acknowledgment form to make it authentic.
+Notarization has a legal impact on signed documents as it converts a private document into a public instrument.
+Notarization also acts as strong proof of a document’s authenticity and renders the document admissible in court as tangible evidence once it has been notarized.
+However, some basic requirements must be fulfilled when filling out the notary acknowledgment form to make it authentic.

 These include: